-Stage 2 is a review of the adequacy of the Stage 1 response, as well as an opportunity to consider any relevant, new information.
+A different complaint handler will be assigned to your complaint at Stage 2.
+They will review the adequacy of the Stage 1 response, as well as an opportunity to consider any relevant, new information.

 You are not required to explain your reasons for a Stage 2 review, but we will make all reasonable efforts to understand why you remain unhappy.